-As at 30 June 2020, the Group and Company did not hold any financial derivatives.
-(2019: Nil).
+As at 30 June 2021, the Group and Company did not hold any financial derivatives.
+(2020: Nil).

-The Group is also exposed to currency translation risk arising from its net investments in foreign operations, including Malaysia, People's Republic of China ("PRC") and Vietnam.
-The Group's net investments in Malaysia, PRC and Vietnam are not hedged as currency positions in RM, RMB and USD are considered to be long-term in nature.
+The Group is also exposed to currency translation risk arising from its net investments in foreign operations, including Malaysia, China ("PRC") and Vietnam.
+The Group's net investments in Malaysia, PRC and Vietnam are not hedged as currency positions in Ringgit Malaysia ("RM"), Renminbi ("RMB") and USD are considered to be long-term in nature.